 In 2015, Shuler was named Auburn University Honors College Professor of the Year and concurrently received the College of Liberal Arts Award for Teaching Excellence.
 As an anthropologist, her research focuses on the health and power relations of “historically invisible” groups for whom little or no direct textual evidence exists.
 Dr. Shuler's solo and collaborative research at Newton and elsewhere has contributed rare insight into the lives of colonial enslaved Africans and indigenous Americans, particularly women and children.
-She has directed several large excavations at historic sites in the southeastern U.S. and Caribbean, including the UNESCO World Heritage site of the Newton Plantation in Barbados (ca. 1660–1820), which was an epicenter of the colonial sugar/rum trade.
-Her solo and collaborative research has provided rare insight into the lives of colonial enslaved Africans and indigenous Americans, particularly women and children.
-At present, she is expanding upon her earlier work at Newton Plantation, Barbados and the Maya site of Tipu, Belize to test methodologies and investigate colonial activity and labor roles.
+She has directed several large excavations at historic sites in the southeastern U.S. and Caribbean, including the Newton Plantation in Barbados (ca. 1660–1820).
+This site was nominated in 2014 for tentative inclusion on the UNESCO World Heritage List due to its outstanding universal value as part of the “Sugar Revolution.”
+At present, Shuler is expanding upon her earlier work from the Newton Plantation and on the Maya site of Tipu, Belize to test methodologies and investigate colonial activity and labor roles.

 - Hodge SC, Shuler KA.
 Bioarchaeology of the Southeast: Bridging Bones and Behavior.
 Tuscaloosa: University of Alabama Press.
 Accepted - expected publication in 2017.

 - Shuler KA, Poplin EC, Jateff E, Bailey R, Sipes E. A tale of two cemeteries: Bioarchaeology and cultural resources management at site 38CH1648, The Citadel, Charleston, South Carolina.
 In: Hodge SC, Shuler KA, editors.
 Bioarchaeology of the Southeast: Bridging Bones and Behavior.
 University of Alabama Press.
 Accepted - expected publication in 2017.

 - White JA, Shuler KA.
 2016.
 An analysis of stature in the Lower Mississippi River Valley during the transition to agriculture.
 Mississippi Archaeology.
 47 (1 & 2): 21-56 (Summer/Winter 2012 issue published in 2016)